Childcare Billing Software: The Complete Guide for 2026

 Integrated with: Bloomily childcare + camp software Fees: 2.9% + $0.30 credit, 1% ACH

-Full billing suite with flat monthly pricing (no per-child fees).
+Full billing suite with flat monthly pricing sized by capacity.
 Handles both year-round tuition AND camp registration fees.

 Unique advantage: If you run camps or seasonal programs, Bloomily handles variable pricing (daily rates, week-long sessions, early bird discounts) alongside regular tuition.